 Because we use food and treats to change behavior and for obedience training, any work feeding your puppy in those areas would throw off their pee and poop cycle detrimenting their potty training.

 Obedience training, behavior modification, socialization, counterconditioning, and desensitization involve, feeding your dog often throughout the day.
 This would also cause your puppy to be thirsty and throw off their urination schedule as well.
 As you can see, other protocols would conflict with potty training.
 Therefore some protocols such as potty training are practiced mostly by themselves, while many other protocols may be worked in conjunction with each other.

+Education is a valuable investment in your dog.
 Each dog is an individual and the process is a dynamic ever-changing one.
-There are no guarantees and the success of any training program is contingent upon pet parent compliance.
+There are no guarantees and the success of any training program is contingent upon pet parent compliance and so many other factors.
 Training is a process, not an event.
 Dog training and behavior modification take time, patience, consistency, and dedication.

-Not only does giving an answer to, “How long…” goes against the ethical pledge a Certified Behaviorist and Trainer makes when becoming Certified, but until Russell works one-on-one with your dog, no ethical trainer or behaviorist would/could give a guarantee or an accurate estimate of how long (or how much money) it would take for you and your dog to be trained or learn a behavior.
+Not only does giving an answer to, “How long…” and therefore, “How much…” go against the ethical pledge a Certified Behaviorist and Trainer makes when becoming Certified, but until Russell works one-on-one with your dog, no ethical trainer or behaviorist would/could give a guarantee or an accurate estimate of how long (or how much money) it would take for you and your dog to be trained or learn a behavior.

 In addition, every parent’s definition of “trained” is different and subjective.
 Also, “trained” is misleading as it points to an event and that something that has occurred in the past.
-However, a dog learns every second it is alive, from birth to death.
+However, a dog learns every second it’s alive, from birth to death.